gouthamnaveen/mva/README.md

 _Returns_:

-bias_adjusted_forecast (Note: It has the same shape as that of the original forecast data)
+bias_adjusted_forecast (Note: It has the same shape as that of the forecast)

 ## _Demonstration:_